 I had been working at DVRP in Washington, D.C. as the Director of Programs for about a year and half.
 I reported to our Board of Directors since we didn’t have an Executive Director.
 Our organization was at high risk of shutting down due to lack of funding.
 The funders and the city also didn’t believe that Asian/Pacific Islander survivors of domestic violence needed culturally specific services.
-I met with several major funders who told me that there needed to be an Executive Director in place if they were going to continue supporting us.
+I met with several major funders who told me that DVRP had to hire an Executive Director if they were going to continue supporting us.

-I reported this back to my Board and offered to resign so there would be funding available for an Executive Director.
+I reported this back to my Board and offered to resign so there would be funding available for that position.
 They asked me if I would be interested in being the Executive Director.
-I said no. The imposter syndrome was real.
+I said no. I didn’t think I was good enough.
+The imposter syndrome was real.
 The Board Chair convinced me to try it out.
 Over the next six months, I worked rigorously with the Board to turn the organization around.
 Our hard work paid off.
 The organizational budget doubled in size as we brought on new funders.
 We hired full-time case managers.
 Our quality of services improved.
-We want from serving 50 survivors a year to over 200.
+We went from serving 50 survivors a year to over 200.

 Due to support from my Board of Directors, executive coaching, and participation in an Executive Directors Leadership Program for Asian Pacific American leaders, I was able to create and implement critical turnaround strategies.
 We implemented community care practices and focused on creating spaces for healing.
 I vowed that if I was able to turn my non-profit around, I would pay it forward by mentoring/coaching other non-profit leaders.